 - Meditations on faith and politics from two National Prayer Breakfasts

 - Acceptance speech for the 1995 Sylvanus Thayer Award presented by the Association of Graduates of the United States Military Academy, in which Jordan challenged the military to uphold the values of "duty, honor, country"

-Accompanying the speeches, some of which readers can also watch on an enclosed DVD, are context-setting introductions by volume editor Max Sherman.
+Accompanying the speeches are context-setting introductions by volume editor Max Sherman.
 The book concludes with the eloquent eulogy that Bill Moyers delivered at Barbara Jordan's memorial service in 1996, in which he summed up Jordan's remarkable life and career by saying, "Just when we despaired of finding a hero, she showed up, to give the sign of democracy....
 This is no small thing.
 This, my friends, this is grace.
 And for it we are thankful."

 The Best of the Best from the University PressesAmerican Library Association